Disagreements risk delay of EU recovery package

 Parliament demands funds be withdrawn from states breaching democratic norms

-The European Parliament has demanded more money for research, health and to tackle climate change and for strict conditions that funds should be withheld from countries that breach democratic norms, in a standoff that could day the EU’s landmark recovery package.
+The European Parliament has demanded more money for research, health and to tackle climate change and for strict conditions that funds should be withheld from countries that breach democratic norms in a standoff that could delay the EU’s landmark recovery package.

 A €750 billion stimulus to counteract the economic damage of the coronavirus pandemic and the EU’s next budget were broadly agreed between member states in July.